-Keeping our pets safe is important to all of us as pet owners.
-They trust us with their care and protection and, as well as feeding, exercising and cuddling them, that includes identifying them so that we can be reunited if we are parted.
+Keeping our pets in Leicestershire safe is important to all of us as pet owners.
+They trust us with their care and protection, as well as feeding, exercising and cuddling them, which includes identifying them so that we can be reunited if we are parted.

 A microchip literally identifies your pet as belonging to you.
 It contains your details as an owner, which are stored on a central pet database.
 By scanning this microchip, a vet can get you and your pet back together as a family, whatever the circumstances may be.